Lunch Break around the World: How People from Sydney to Helsinki Enjoy It

 Download PDFDownload PDF

-Through the foodora website or via the new iOS and Android apps, customers can enter their postal code and view a curated list of restaurants serving their neighborhood.
-Once they have found their meal of choice, they can place the order in the comfort of their home or office, paying online through foodora’s secure platform.
-The order is then carefully prepared by the restaurant, picked up by the foodora logistics team and delivered to their doorstep in around 30 minutes.
+Through the foodora website or via the new iOS and Android apps, customers can enter their area and view a curated list of restaurants serving their neighborhood.
+Once they have found their meal of choice, they can place an order in the comfort of their home or office, paying online through foodora’s secure platform.
+The order is then carefully prepared by the restaurant, picked up by the foodora rider and delivered straight to their doorstep in around 30 minutes.
+You could also pick your order up from your favorite restaurant on your way with our pick-up feature, the choice is yours!